Statehood push for DC, Puerto Rico part of Dems' 'full-bore socialism,' McConnell says

 “I am the ‘grim reaper’ when it comes to the socialist agenda that they’ve been jetting up over in the House with overwhelming Democratic support and sending it over to America,” McConnell said.

 “They plan to make the District of Columbia a state — that’d give them two new Democratic senators — Puerto Rico a state, that would give them two more new Democratic senators,” he continued.
-McConnell said rising support among House Democrats for the Green New Deal, Medicare-for-All -- and possibly an expanded Supreme Court -- signals a potential turn for the worse in the U.S. Congress.
+McConnell said rising support among House Democrats for the Green New Deal, Medicare For All -- and possibly an expanded Supreme Court -- signals a potential turn for the worse in the U.S. Congress.

 “This is full-bore socialism on the march in the House.
 And yeah, as long as I’m the majority leader of the Senate, none of that stuff is going anywhere,” he said.